Standardized: St. John's wort

 Hypericin and related compounds, rutin, bitters, and tannins.

 Specific: Not to be used during phototherapy.
+Fair-skinned persons should avoid excessive exposure to sunlight during use.
 May decrease the blood levels of certain orally administered drugs.
 Consult a qualified healthcare practitioner before taking with medications.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.